HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 **Explanation:**

-- We structured the main content section with a centered heading and subheading on a blue background.
+- You structured the main content section with a centered heading and subheading on a blue background.

 ## 6. **Animal Cards and Contact Form Grid **

-Now we are building a responsive layout that displays two animal cards and a contact form side by side within a Bootstrap grid.
+Now you are going to build a responsive layout that displays two animal cards and a contact form side by side within a Bootstrap grid.

 **Ask AI:**